NeginAz/Ancient_script_AI/README.md

 ## Components

-- 1.Training System: A neural network model trained to classify cuneiform characters.
+- 1. Training System: A neural network model trained to classify cuneiform characters.

-- 2.Application: A Streamlit-based application that preprocesses input images, performs character recognition, and displays results.
+- 2. Application: A Streamlit-based application that preprocesses input images, performs character recognition, and displays results.

 ## Training the Neural Network